cookpad/arproxy/README.md

 end

 Arproxy.configure do |config|
-  config.adapter = 'mysql2' # A DB Apdapter name which is used in your database.yml
+  config.adapter = 'mysql2' # A DB Adapter name which is used in your database.yml
   config.use QueryTracer
 end
 Arproxy.enable!